Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 Pre-Genesis Transaction: 4fe0225c73b5a5f062cad58ee9222798dadece10f866e89305e8fb22b033ec24
 ```

-Copy the hexadecimal output and, in your BCMR file, replace `??hash??` with the value you got from your machine.
+Copy the hexadecimal output and, in your BCMR file, replace `??hash??` with the value you got.
 In other words, in my case, this became my `category`:

 `4fe0225c73b5a5f062cad58ee9222798dadece10f866e89305e8fb22b033ec24`